 Depending on your major, the usual time for students doing a general degree at UC is the second or third year of their degree.

-Accounting students who are doing NZICA/CA ANZ have the responsibility to check with both the College of Business and Economics and NZICA/CA ANZ whether an exchange is permissible as part of this programme, and whether the courses you hope to take overseas will meet your programme requirements before you submit your exchange application.
-You can contact Hannah Vu, Internationalisation Administrator at the College of Business and Law, for advice on NZICA requirements.
+Accounting students who are doing Chartered Accountancy have the responsibility to check with both the UC Business School and relevant professional body for the qualification whether an exchange is permissible as part of this programme and whether the courses you hope to take overseas will meet your programme requirements before you submit your exchange application.
+You can contact the Internationalisation Team at the UC Business School, for advice on Chartered Accountancy requirements.